dflemstr/rq/CONTRIBUTING.md

 To build `rq`, navigate to the source directory.

-You will need a build of the V8 Javascript engine as well.
+You will need a build of the V8 JavaScript engine as well.
 If your operating system package manager doesn't provide a package, you can download a build like this: